dpernes/FCN-rLSTM/README.md

   year={2015}
 }
 ```
 Camera annotations in `cam_annotations.txt` are my own and they are required for the experiments with sequential data.
-A handy script for manual annotation is provided in `annotate_cams.py`.
+A handy script for manual camera annotation is provided in `annotate_cams.py`.